 To enjoy Spain in the heart of Hong Kong, head to La Rambla By Catalunya, found on the third floor of the IFC mall.
 Named after the famous boulevard in Barcelona, La Rambla is both spacious and vibrant, with an energetic indoor dining room with Velvet green booths and rattan chairs, leading out to a sleek outdoor terrace with amazing views of the iconic Victoria Harbour.

 Serving modern interpretations of regional Catalan cuisine and crowd-pleasing Spanish favorites all week, the rooftop is also open for 'El Mercado Sunday Brunch'.
-Here you can enjoy a generous menu packed with Spanish delights, from tapas, ibérica ham, cheese and paella, to seafood market and a butcher's, including the signature 'Traditional Suckling Pig'.
+Here you can enjoy a generous menu packed with Spanish delights, from tapas, ibérica ham, cheese and paella, to 'Whole Grille Seabass' and 'Black Angus Striplion' perfect to share.

 You can also put a golden touch to the rooftop brunch with different free flow options, including signature sangria, Bloody Mary and champagne.